 Our investigation into the physiological function of LRRK2 has uncovered a number of potential roles for this protein in regulating aspects of the inflammatory response to foreign pathogens.
 By testing a number of stimuli to mimic different kinds of bacterial or viral infections we have narrowed down a possible function of LRRK2 in a pathway known as the toll-like receptor (TLR) pathway.
 This pathway is a major regulator of pro-inflammatory cytokines (small signaling proteins), factors often increased in Parkinsonís disease patients.
 We have found differences in TLR-mediated inflammation when using drugs to block LRRK2 in cells or by studying cells deficient in LRRK2.
 These results provide clues to the role of LRRK2 in immune cells and they may have further implications for understanding Parkinsonís disease.
 We also explored whether Parkinsonís disease patients had more LRRK2 in their peripheral immune cells.
 Our results suggest that LRRK2 is not different between Parkinsonís patients and control subjects.††

-Professor of Neuroscience and NHMRC Senior Principal Research Fellow at University of New South Wales and Neuroscience Research Australia
+Senior Principal Research Fellow at University of Sydney

 Location: Sydney, Australia

 Senior Research Fellow at The University of Sydney